district10/blog/_posts/post-0001-pandoc-readme.md

 `markdown_strict` (Markdown.pl)
 :   `raw_html`

-Extensions with formats other than markdown
+Extensions with formats other than Markdown
 -------------------------------------------

-Some of the extensions discussed above can be used with formats other than markdown:
+Some of the extensions discussed above can be used with formats other than Markdown:

 * `auto_identifiers` can be used with `latex`, `rst`, `mediawiki`, and `textile` input (and is used by default).